justin-john/node-user-management/README.md

 Features include:

-- Users can be stored to Mongo DB
 - Registration support
 - Login support
 - Users can be edited and deleted
+- Users can be stored in MongoDB

 **Caution:** This repository is developed in sync with [Express framework](http://expressjs.com/) for node.js.